 Newton Streetscape Revitalization Project

 The project represents the largest infrastructure investment in Newton in generations and is helping the city build its brilliant legacy into a bright future.
-Simlar projects across country indicate that municipal investments in infrastructure and streetscapes yield a return in private investment many times larger than the initial municipal investment.
+Similar projects across country indicate that municipal investments in infrastructure and streetscapes yield a return in private investment many times larger than the initial municipal investment.

 The project will be completed in phases, and each phase will be completed before the next phase is begun.
-The second phase of construction is on A Street between the intersections of South Main Avenue and South College Avenue.

 Each phase of the Newton Streetscape Revitalization Project includes replacement of outdated underground utilities and infrastructure, such as water lines, sewer lines, electric lines, fiber lines and cable lines.
 Above ground improvements include newly paved travel lanes, bike lanes, and parking; widened paver sidewalks; decorative lights and poles; street trees; benches; and trash and recycle bins.